ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/configuring_environment.rst

 This section is concerned with the environment configuration which is typically tailored to a specific machine and user, sometimes also to a particular project.
-This is in contrast to the :ref:`Defining Your Simulation` chapter, which is used to specify the simulations and physical intent independent of the machine, user, project, ... running this.
+This is in contrast to the :ref:`Defining Your Simulation <python_package/foundations/defining_simulation:Defining Your Simulation>` chapter, which is used to specify the simulations and physical intent independent of the machine, user, project, ... running this.
 We use the name "runtime configuration" for all aspects orthogonal to simulation definition.